Ultrasonics

 Elasticity

-This section is based on the first chapter of Introduction to Elastic Wave Propagation by Bedford and Drumheller.
+This section is based on the first chapter of Bedford and Drumheller's book linked above.

 1. What is the difference between \(\vec{X}\) and \(\vec{x}\)?
 Quantities written in terms of \(\vec{X}\) belong in the ____________ description while quantities written in terms of \(\vec{x}\) belong in the ____________ description.
 Which description is more conventionally used in acoustics, and which is more conventionally used in elasticity? [answer]